KenticoDevTrev/Typescript-React-Baseline/readme.md

 `npm install --global webpack-cli`

 `npm install concurrently --save`

-When you have your folder, open a powershell at the root of your folder and type `npm install` which will restore the `node_modules` folder.

 ## Modifying / Removing Applications
 This baseline has 2 sample applications (1 Typescript Hello World and 1 React Hello World), along with a webpack.config.js to bundle them.